sempernow/k8s-vanilla-ha-rhel9/README.md

 The advised scheme is to use the Linux firewall (`NetworkManager`, `nftables`, `firewalld`) only for the host's domain-facing (AKA "public") interface; binding it to some declared zone (e.g., `k8s`) and adding host-traffic services and such on that, as required by applications that traffic across that host-level interface (k8s, Calico, Cilium, external load balancer, ...).

 The CNI's virtual adapters, however, should be declared unmanaged WRT `NetworkManager` (`nmcli`).
 Moreover, `firewalld` should have its `default` zone set to something apropos, such as `trusted`.
-The default zone is that to which all the CNI's (ephemeral) virtual adapters will be bound.
-That is, we must prevent the Linux firewall from interfering in the CNI's (far superior and quite dynamic) traffic management.
+The default zone will bind to all the CNI's (ephemeral) virtual adapters.
+That is, we must prevent the Linux firewall from interfering in the CNI's (dynamic) traffic management.

 ## Modify `kubelet` Configuration